Southern Cape Fynbos

 own.
 The Southern Cape is under-explored botanically and new species are still being

-Mountain Fynbos – Dense vegetation grows on the nutrient poor,
+Mountain Fynbos – Dense vegetation grows on the

 The Protea family (Proteaceae), Heath family (Ericaceae), and